the great penang getaway: august ‘08: day two: more food!

 *Click here to view the entire Flickr set for ‘Penang, August 2008′, which includes photos not published here.

-If you hail from Batu Pahat, there is no way you could escape Ah See’s Wantan Mee at Jalan Jenang.
+Wantan Mee, Johor-style If you hail from Batu Pahat, there is no way you could escape Ah See Wantan Mee at Jalan Jenang.
 The fame!
 The legend!
-The shop is smack in the middle of town, some people (like me) ate it all the time while growing up so we’d know the difference between Ah See and everyone else’s wantan mee.
-When I was a kid, a regular order sold for RM1.20 — I have no idea how much it is now but I heard that while the price increased, the quality deteriorated.
-No matter.
-We are not here to dispute quality control or what not, we are here to learn about the history of Ah See and his Wantan Mee, for I know the story.
-Thank your very lucky stars that you, O honoured ones will soon know too.
+The shop is smack in the middle of town, some people (like me) ate it ALL the time growing up.
+We’d know the difference between Ah See and everyone else’s noodles.

 Ah See Wantan Mee has a long standing history and tradition.
 Legend goes that once in China, there was no soy sauce at all.
-Then someone brilliantly invented this remarkable, highly versatile sauce and it became the hit of town.
-Hence people began taking soy sauce with their meals, regardless of whether they were eating roasted pig or salted fish or salted vege or rice or mooncakes or ang ku kueh.
+Then someone brilliantly invented this remarkable, highly versatile sauce.
+It became the HIT of town.
+People began taking soy sauce with their meals, regardless of whether they were eating roasted pig or salted fish or salted vege or rice or mooncakes or ang ku kueh.

-Soon his invention was the talk of town and Mr. See being the Chinese sensed a good opportunity to start business, rented a small stall to sell his mee.
+Soon his invention was the talk of town.
+Being Chinese, Mr. See grabbed the opportunity to start his own noodle stall.
 His wife put aside personal grudges and helped him with his thriving business.
 They became very very rich but Mr. See never recovered the use of his… organ.
-So it was lucky for them that they already had a son before all the soy sauce business.
+So it was lucky for them that they had a son prior to the soy sauce wreckage of life.

 Years later, Mr See’s great great great great great grandson arrived in Batu Pahat in a tiny boat to escape from the nasty Japs, to find that Malaysia was sadly faring no better.
-So he started a stall selling mee using his great great great great great grandfather’s secret recipe.
-The Japanese soldiers liked his mee so much that everytime they finished a bowl, they would shout in glee, WANTAN MEE, WANTAN MEE!
+So he started a stall selling noodles, using his great great great great great grandfather’s secret recipe.
+The Japanese soldiers liked his noodles so much that every time they finished a bowl, they would shout in glee, WANTAN MEE, WANTAN MEE!
 And that was how wantan mee got its name.

 Business was so good that he could hardly cope.
 A few years later he was blessed with a son, which he named Ah See in memory of his ancestor.
 Ah See Junior in turn named all his children Ah See, like Ah See Girl, Ah See Boy, Ah See Girl Girl, Ah See Boy Boy and so on.
 They were all Ah See and if my information is correct, they are still all Ah See.
 The Ah Sees continued the highly lucrative wantan mee business and their fame spread far and wide.